22 Fun Things to Do in Palo Alto, California Today

 The Bay Area would be the birthplace of Segway Polo, a variation on the popular horseback sport where the players ride on segways instead.
 The sport was developed in the region back in 2003 and since has grown into an international phenomenon, with teams from Europe and Latin America getting in on the friendly tournaments and competitions.
 The Segway Off-Road company offers lessons for anyone who wants to learn.
 Other startups exist in the area as well.

-22 Fun Things to Do in Palo Alto, California Today
+22 Top-Rated Things to Do in Palo Alto, CA

 Related article